-The use of asbestos in these gypsum products provided useful qualities for building materials, but also put many people at risk of serious health problems.
-Asbestos fibers, when released into the air, can be inhaled or ingested.
+The use of asbestos in these gypsum products provided useful qualities for building materials but also put many people at risk of serious health problems.
+Asbestos fibers, when released into the air, can be easily inhaled or ingested.

 Once in the body the fibers become lodged in tissues and cause damage that over many years can lead to the development of lung cancer, mesothelioma, a rare type of cancer, and asbestosis, a progressive scarring of lung tissue.

 Many workers were exposed to asbestos because of Bestwall and Georgia-Pacific products.
 Workers who manufactured the materials, worked directly with asbestos, mixing it into the gypsum.